 Every student at the University of Cambridge is a member of a college, and choosing a college is an integral part of the general application process of admission to the University.

-Graduate students must first be accepted by a Faculty or Department, and the admission process is handled by the Graduate Admissions Office – except in the case of the MBA, which is dealt with directly by the Judge Business School.
+Graduate students must first be accepted by a Faculty or Department, and the admission process is handled by the Postgraduate Admissions Office – except in the case of the MBA, which is dealt with directly by the Judge Business School.

 As part of your application, you will be asked to nominate either a first and second choice of college or make an open application (i.e. not specifying a college choice).
 If a Faculty or Department offers you a place, your application is forwarded to the colleges you have nominated in order of preference.
 If neither offers you a place, your application will be passed to further colleges until an offer is made.

-All offers of a college place are conditional until the Graduate Admissions Office is satisfied you have met the academic and financial conditions for entry as a graduate student.
+All offers of a college place are conditional until the Postgraduate Admissions Office is satisfied you have met the academic and financial conditions for entry as a graduate student.
 Bursaries and awards are also available.

 If you would like to be considered for a place at Clare Hall, you should make it your first choice.